Main contents start here

 To ensure fair judgments, Japan uses a three-tiered judicial system.
 The first courts in the court hierarchy are the District Courts, the second are the High Courts, and the highest court is the Supreme Court.
 The system thus allows a case to be heard and ruled on up to 3 times in principle, should a party involved in the case so desire.
 The Summary Courts and Family Courts handle simple cases, domestic relations and cases involving juveniles as first courts.

 The Supreme Court has the authority to deliver the final judgment on the legitimacy of any law, ordinance, regulation, or disposition.
 It is chaired by the Chief Justice and 14 judges.

 A lay judge system began in May 2009.
 This is a system under which citizens participate in criminal trials as judges to determine, together with professional judges, whether the defendant is guilty or not and, if found guilty, what sentence should apply.
 What is hoped for is that the public's participation in criminal trials will make citizens feel more involved in the justice process and make the trials easier to understand, thus leading to the public's greater trust in the justice system.
-A total of 9,548 people were tried in lay judge trials held between the start of the system and December 2016.
+A total of 12,542 people were tried in lay judge trials held between the start of the system and December 2019.

 Municipalities that satisfy certain population criteria (i.e., 500,000 people or more) are eligible for designation as "Ordinance-designated cities".
 This designation gives them administrative and fiscal authority equivalent to those of prefectures.
 With the addition of Kumamoto City in April 2012, there are presently 20 cities that have earned this designation.
-(Administrative map[PDF:844KB])
+See the map on the inside back cover.(Administrative map[PDF:844KB])